Salad Ideas Your Picky Eater Will Love

 Providing options doesn't mean, however, that you should always be preparing a special meal just for your picky eater.
 Research has demonstrated that it's helpful for parents to eat the same meal as their toddler whenever possible, so try making salad night a family affair.

-This is also a chance for you to model positive eating habits, as seeing you or their older siblings enjoying a diverse range of foods will only improve the odds that your toddler will accept these foods over time.
+This is also a chance for you to model positive eating habits, as seeing you or your older siblings enjoying a diverse range of foods will only improve the odds that your toddler will accept these foods over time.
 The beauty of the salad bar is that your child's salad doesn't need to look exactly like yours, but you're still sharing the mealtime experience.

 What if my toddler doesn't like lettuce?